Get,

 Do You Know?

-It is interesting to know that sarvangasana is occasionally referred to as the “Mother of all asanas” along with the “Queen of all asana”.
+It is interesting to know that Sarvangasana is occasionally referred to as the “Mother of all asanas” along with the “Queen of all asana”.
 Shoulder stand posture helps in nurturing and protecting the entire body, just like a mother would do for her kid.2

 Mammals like bats, hang themselves in the inverted position (sarvangasana) on the tree to hide and maybe feel safe from predators.

-The happy hormones like dopamine or serotonin are also secreted while performing sarvanagasana.
+Happy hormones like dopamine or serotonin are also secreted while performing sarvanagasana.

 Benefits of Sarvangasana: